 5. A place for the presentation of the work of the Eastern Korinthia Archaeological Survey and the study of the territory of the Isthmus.

 If you have suggestions or queries, we would be happy to consider them.
 Please send to “corinthianmatters” at “gmail.com”.
 No promise that we can add content but it is always a possibility.

-Corinthianmatters is administered by David Pettegrew, Assistant Professor of History at Messiah College near Harrisburg, PA.
-David teaches classes in Greek and Roman History, Late Antiquity, Historical Mediterranean Archaeology, and Latin.
-He completed his PhD in 2006 from the Ohio State University with a dissertation called “Corinth on the Isthmus.”
+Corinthianmatters is a multi-authored site, which is run and administered by David Pettegrew, Associate Professor of History at Messiah College near Harrisburg, PA.
+David teaches classes in Roman History, Late Antiquity, Classical Archaeology, Latin, and Digital History.
+He completed his PhD in 2006 from the Ohio State University with a dissertation called “Corinth on the Isthmus: Studies of the End of an Ancient Landscape.”
 His research centers on integrating archaeological and textual evidence to narrate local history, especially cities and landscapes.
 He has participated in a variety of archaeological field programs: Wright State University’s field school in southern Ohio, American School of Classical Studies Excavations at Corinth, the Australian-Paliochora Kythera Archaeological Survey, the Eastern Korinthia Archaeological Survey, and Pyla-Koutsopetria Archaeological Project.
-He is currently conducting research on the Isthmus of Corinth, and is co-director of the Pyla-Koutsopetria Archaeological Project.
-He lives in Camp Hill, PA, with his wife and son James.
+He is the the co-author (with William Caraher and R. Scott Moore) of Pyla-Koutsopetria I: Archaeological Survey of an Ancient Coastal Town (Atlanta 2014: American Schools of Oriental Research) and The Isthmus of Corinth: Crossroads of the Mediterranean World (Ann Arbor 2016: University of Michigan Press).
+David is co-director of the Pyla-Koutsopetria Archaeological Project.
+He lives in Camp Hill, PA, with his wife and three children.